 A small, family-owned business that makes sunscreens and more.
 They are doing it right: 1% for the Planet member, Certified Organic, Non-GMO, and Reef Friendly, solar-powered, and active members of their local and global communities.
 They have discounts and fun stuff going on on their online channels so go give them a peep!

 Patagonia is a powerhouse responsible business, selling outdoor apparel and accessories.
 They are a founding B Corp and 1% for the Planet member, and major supporters of social and environmental movements and activists around the globe.
 If you don’t need to buy anything right now, wait.
-But if you do, note that right now they are offering free shipping on their products!
+But if you do, they’re your people!

 Badger Balm is a family-owned, socially and environmentally responsible, natural body product company.
 They are Certified USDA Organic, Protect land + sea, Made in USA, and Cruelty Free.
-Right now, they are having an Earth Day sale, so if you need anything, definitely look them up!
+They are awesome, check ’em out.

 Indosole is a footwear company that promotes preventive measures for diseases and illnesses borne from pollution and humans.
 They are an example of reusing and reinventing, preventing old tires from going into the landfill and creating a needed product.
 Right now, if you send them a joke or positive story, you can receive a discount code should you need a pair of new footwear.
 Learn more.